RayMathew/parallaxWebsite/README.md

+## Parallax Website

-Learnt how to create the parallax effect from Traversy Media https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA.
+Learnt how to create the parallax effect with images on a web page, from Traversy Media https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA.

-**(Spoiler Alert)** - It can be achieved with one line of CSS.
+**(Spoiler Alert)** - It can be achieved with a few lines of CSS.

+### Usage
+Clone -> Run index.html -> Scroll